Dreams & Ghosts: A Family Album

-How can understanding the lives of our ancestors help us make sense of our own lives, even as we live them?
-This question drives every song on Avery Hill’s DREAMS & GHOSTS, reaching into the past in order to understand the present and step confidently into the future.
-Like the traditional photo album, DREAMS & GHOSTS presents musical snapshots of Hill’s family history, with characters, stories and ideas that quickly tap into the universal themes of growing up, being brave and finding purpose.
+How can understanding the lives of our ancestors help us make sense of our own lives?
+Like a photo album, DREAMS & GHOSTS presents musical snapshots of one family history, tapping into universal themes of growing up, being brave and finding purpose.

 While the songs of DREAMS & GHOSTS stand alone as distinctly human stories on their own, together they represent the breadth of Hill’s writing abilities in different musical directions and the depth she is willing to travel to uncover what these stories have to offer.
 They are rooted in the original purpose of folk music to capture stories of real people, but go a step further to find the meaning in these stories that could help make us a better collective people.